cloudera/director-scripts/CONTRIBUTING.md

-Thanks for your interest in contributing to Cloudera Director scripts!
+Thanks for your interest in contributing to Cloudera Altus Director scripts!

-The Cloudera Director scripts project is an Apache-licensed, open source project associated with [Cloudera Director](https://www.cloudera.com/products/product-components/cloudera-director.html).
+The Cloudera Altus Director scripts project is an Apache-licensed, open source project associated with [Cloudera Altus Director](https://www.cloudera.com/products/product-components/cloudera-director.html).
 This document contains guidelines for how to contribute to the project.

 # How do I contribute code?